Definition of guru

 1 : a personal religious teacher and spiritual guide in Hinduism

 2a : a teacher and especially intellectual guide in matters of fundamental concern <has been a guru to many young writers>b : one who is an acknowledged leader or chief proponent <became the guru of the movement>c : a person with knowledge or expertise : expert <a computer guru>

 He has been a guru to many young writers.

 Fitness gurus call it the hottest new exercise trend of the year.

-In Hinduism, a personal spiritual teacher.
-In ancient India, knowledge of the Vedas was transmitted through oral teaching from guru to pupil.
-The rise of the bhakti movement further increased the importance of gurus, who were often looked on as living embodiments of spiritual truth and were identified with the deity.
-They prescribed spiritual disciplines to their devotees, who followed their dictates in a tradition of willing service and obedience.
+In Hinduism, a guru is a personal spiritual teacher.
+In ancient India, knowledge of the Vedas (a body of liturgical literature) was transmitted orally from guru to pupil.
+The rise of the bhakti movement, which emphasizes the love of devotees for a personal god, further increased the importance of gurus, who were often looked on as living embodiments of spiritual truth and were identified with the deity.
+Gurus prescribe spiritual disciplines to their devotees, who follow their dictates in a tradition of service and obedience.
 Men or women may be gurus, though generally only men have established lineages.
-See alsoGuru.